morphic-bio/process_features/README.md

 #### Feature frequency histogram heatmap
 After deduplication, a histogram of the number of features assigned to each cell barcode is generated.
 This can be visualized in `heatmap.png`.
 The perfect scenario would be nearly all cells have 1 feature assigned to them, with a small distribution representing multiplets and another small distribution from empty cells.
 Underneath is a heatmap where each row is the same histogram, but only showing cells that have that feature in it.
 The values of the histograms are space separated in `feature_histograms.txt`.
 There is also another file with the coexpression matrix, i.e. how many times feature i is seen with feature j.
 This is in `feature_coexpression.txt`.

+#### Deduplicated Count Histograms
+For each feature, a histogram of deduplicated counts per barcode is generated and saved to `deduped_feature_histograms.txt`.
+This file provides insights into the distribution of each feature across the cell population.
+Additionally, plots for these histograms are generated for the top features, providing a quick visual assessment of their expression levels.

 ###### Heatmap example
 ![Heatmap example](./graphics/heatmap.png)